gofynd/fdk-client-python/documentation/application/PAYMENT.md

 | body | [WalletOtpRequest](#WalletOtpRequest) | yes | Request body |

-Confirms OTP and adds a wallet beneficiary.
+Use this API to send an OTP while adding a wallet beneficiary by mobile no. verification.

 *Returned Response:*